Skip to content

 The way it gets you that extra customer is by replying to your website enquiries in ten seconds instead of twenty-four hours.
 Customers who fill in a contact form on a Saturday and get a quote on Monday have already requested quotes from two other cleaners.
 Squeegify replies before they go to bed.

 The maths is robust across the whole operator spectrum.
-A one-van operator only needs one extra booked job a month.
-A ten-van firm probably gets four or five extras a week once the widget is on every quote-relevant landing page.
+A one-van operator needs one extra booked job a year to cover Solo.
+A ten-van firm running Fleet covers the £44.99 founder rate with one booked job a quarter.
 Same product, same maths, different volumes.

 The maths on my side

 That is not enough to live on.
-It is enough to pay for the Anthropic API spend, the Google Maps quota, the Vercel hosting bill, and a year of focused product work without having to take outside funding.
-It is also enough proof to charge real customers the real £149 with confidence.
+It is enough to pay for the Anthropic API spend, the Google Maps quota, the Vercel hosting bill, and a year of focused product work without taking outside funding.
+It is also enough proof to charge new operators the retail rate with confidence.

 The retail tier kicks in at operator number eleven and prices off the demand the founders create.